Flint Water Crisis Fast Facts

 Facts:

-Flint, located 70 miles north of Detroit, is a city of 98,310, where 41.6% of residents live below the poverty line and the median household income is $24,679, according to the US Census Bureau.
-The median household income for the rest of Michigan is $49,087.
-The city is 56.6% African-American.

-Flint, located 70 miles north of Detroit, is a city of 98,310, where 41.6% of residents live below the poverty line and the median household income is $24,679, according to the US Census Bureau.
-The median household income for the rest of Michigan is $49,087.
-The city is 56.6% African-American.

 Flint once thrived as the home of the nation's largest General Motors plant.
+The city's economic decline began during the 1980s, when GM downsized.

-The city's economic decline began during the 1980s, when GM downsized its sprawling industrial complex.
+Flint once thrived as the home of the nation's largest General Motors plant.
+The city's economic decline began during the 1980s, when GM downsized.

 In 2011, the state of Michigan took over Flint's finances after an audit projected a $25 million deficit.
-Even though Flint's water supply fund was $9 million in the red, officials were using some of this money to cover shortfalls in its general fund.
-A receivership ended in April 2015, when the water fund was declared solvent and the remaining deficit was eliminated by an emergency loan.

-In order to reduce the water fund shortfall, the city switched water sources in 2014.
-While a new pipeline connecting Flint with Lake Huron was under construction, the city turned to the Flint River as a water source during the two-year transition.
+In order to reduce the water fund shortfall, the city announced that a new pipeline would be built to deliver water from Lake Huron to Flint.
+In 2014, while it was under construction, the city turned to the Flint River as a water source.
+Soon after the switch, residents said the water started to look, smell and taste funny.

-The Flint River had been the city's primary water source decades earlier, but Flint switched to Lake Huron in 1967, purchasing its supply through the Detroit Water and Sewerage Department.
+Tests in 2015 by the Environmental Protection Agency (EPA) and Virginia Tech indicated dangerous levels of lead in the water at residents' homes.

+Lead consumption can affect the heart, kidneys and nerves.
+Health effects of lead exposure in children include impaired cognition, behavioral disorders, hearing problems and delayed puberty.

 Timeline: